The “Killer Vaccine” Worldwide. 7.9 Billion People

 In most Western countries including the US and Canada, the retail price of the vaccine is “Free”.

-In the US, a total of 900 million doses of Pfizer-BionTech vaccine vials is Big Money for Big Pharma: Massive profits for Pfizer, all of which are slated to be financed by tax revenues coupled with a dramatic expansion of the US public debt.
+In the US, the purchase of 900 million doses of Pfizer-BionTech vaccine vials is Big Money for Big Pharma: Massive profits for Pfizer, all of which are slated to be financed by tax revenues coupled with a dramatic expansion of the US public debt.

 In the first quarter of 2021 (January through March 2021), the gross revenues accruing to Pfizer and Moderna were as follows: